localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 ### Infrastructure deployments & testing

-With our core cloud emulator, we can run our entire cloud infrastructure on the local machine!
+With our core cloud emulator, we can run our entire cloud application - including its infrastructure - on our local machines!
 We are using [`cdklocal`](https://github.com/localstack/aws-cdk-local), our open-source wrapper script around the CDK library, to run our CDK deployments against LocalStack.
-Here are the commands that are wrapped inside a Makefile target, which enabled us to bootstrap the local developer environment and deploy our platform stack on developer machines.
+Here are the commands we execute to bootstrap the local developer environment and deploy both our frontend and backend stacks on developer machines.

 ```bash
 export AWS_ACCOUNT_ID=000000000000 AWS_DEFAULT_REGION=eu-central-1